zot/Jus.jl/README.md

 GUIs".
 Its paradigm-neutral protocol allows you to frontend it with HTML, console UIs, or even a 3D engine like Minecraft or Unreal.

+# "No-code GUIs"

+* Keep all your logic in Julia (not JavaScript)
+* Keep all your data definitions in Julia (not duplicated in JavaScript and GraphQL)

 # To run the example:

 ```sh